milvusrobotics/docs/source/1_getting_started_with_linux.rst

 	$ cp my_first.txt my_folder_123/my_first.txt

-It copies your file to that folder which you created before.
+It copies your file to that folder which you've created before.
 Also you don't need to use this command in your home directory, if your username is ``frodo``, just type(if not, replace ``frodo`` with your username):

 ::